pandura/postgresql_command/README.md

----postgress shell => connecto to server on window \
+Mi---postgress shell => connecto to server on window \
 - server local or url \
 atabase \
 port \